couchbase/cbft/DESIGN.md

 This might prevent huge disk space blowup on rebalance (MB-6799?).

-## RPMOVE - Partition Moves Controlled Under Rebalance.
+## RPMOVE - PIndex Moves Controlled Under Rebalance.

 During rebalance, ns_server limits outgoing moves to a single vbucket per node for efficiency (see rebalance-flow.txt).
 Same should be the